machinat/sociably/website/docs/rendering-messages.md

 );
 ```

-The element with empty tag is a _fragment_.
+The element with an empty tag is a _fragment_.
 When you `render` a fragment, all the messages inside will be sent in order.
-All the sending jobs are handled by the framwork,
+All the sending jobs are handled by the framework,
 so you only have to focus on UI.

 ### Native Component

-The general tags provide a set of cross-platfrom APIs.
+The general tags provide a set of cross-platform APIs.
-But you might want to use more special features on particular platform.
+But you might want to use more special features on a particular platform.

 These platform-specific features are available as **Native Components**.
 You can require them from platform packages and use them like: